anisha2lc/BankAccount/README.md

 # Banking App

 This application simulates a basic banking system which uses localstorage for storing data.
 It allows users to view their account balance, and perform deposit and withdrawal transactions.
 The main purpose of the app is to provide a simple and user-friendly interface for managing a bank account.
+The application is successfully setup for testing using jest and react-testing-library.

 ### Account Creation
 Allows users to create a new bank account with their name, email, and initial deposit.
 To create the acc